 Confirmation - Prior to the ECMF Kick Off Meeting, the design team must submit the heating and cooling system design along with the air handler/ductwork design to the Technical Advisor for review.
-The ECTA will review the strategy for compliance with EarthCraft Program standards and the approved designs must be included by the Design Team in the mechanical drawings of the construction set. - The builder must submit documentation demonstrating compliance with criteria to the EarthCraft Technical Advisor at the pre-drywall inspection. - The EarthCraft Technical Advisor will review documentation provided by the builder for compliance with criteria and will visually confirm compliance with criteria at final inspection.
-ES 4.3 When installed, fresh air intakes must achieve the following standards: Criteria Install outside air-intake with ventilation cfm, damper and controls meeting ASHRAE 62.2-2007 Whole-Building mechanical ventilation requirements for multifamily buildings.
-Provide information on type of system, maintenance, and monitoring requirements in project-specific owner's manual.
-1. ≥10' away from exhaust outlets and vehicle idling zones Locate air intakes for all building systems at least 10 feet away from any exhaust outlets, the driveway and garage, and other areas where vehicle exhaust may be present.
+The ECTA will review the strategy for compliance with EarthCraft Program standards and the approved designs must be included by the Design Team in the mechanical drawings of the construction set. - The builder must submit documentation demonstrating compliance with criteria to the EarthCraft Technical Advisor at the pre-drywall inspection.
+The EarthCraft Technical Advisor will review documentation provided by the builder for compliance with criteria and will visually confirm compliance with criteria at final inspection.
+ES 4.3 When installed, fresh air intakes must achieve the following standards: Criteria 1. ≥10' away from exhaust outlets and vehicle idling zones Locate air intakes for all building systems at least 10 feet away from any exhaust outlets, the driveway and garage, and other areas where vehicle exhaust may be present.
 Air intake must pull air directly from outdoors and not from adjacent dwelling units, garages, unconditioned crawlspaces or attics.
 2. When run to the soffit, the duct must be extended and affixed through soffit vent.
 If running fresh air through the soffit, it must extend and be affixed all the way through the soffit vent and may not terminate and rest on top of the soffit.
 3. Fresh air duct may not be run to the roof Do not run fresh air to the roof of the structure.

 4. Fresh air shutoff may not be controlled by humidistat If using a fresh air shutoff, it cannot be controlled by the humidistat.
 5. Install rigid duct with insulation When ducting the fresh air into a unit, use rigid duct work with insulation that meets at least code minimum.
 6. All intakes must be ducted to the exterior of the building Locate air intakes for all building systems outside of the building shell.
 Clarifications Air intakes include intakes for closed-system combustion equipment, outdoor ventilation air supply, etc., and exhaust outlets include bathroom exhaust fans, range hood exhaust fan outlet, dryer exhaust, combustion exhaust, radon vent, etc. Design air-intake locations to minimize obstruction by snow, plantings, condensing units or other material.
 Only air intakes used specifically for combustion air are permitted on rooftops.
 Ventilation inlet screens can become clogged with debris over time, therefore EarthCraft recommends, but does not require, that builders locate inlets to facilitate access and regular service by the homeowner.
-Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
+Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
 ES 4.4 Seal seams of all intake and exhaust ducts with mastic Criteria Mastic paste must be used on the sealing of all ducts.
 Coat duct seams and connections with layer of mastic paste covering seams by 1.5" on both sides and as thick as a nickel.
-Clarifications Intentional make-up air must be provided for any kitchen vent fan rated at greater than 150 cfm so that total exhaust flow (makeup airflow minus fan rated exhaust) is no greater than 150 cfm.
-Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.
+Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.
 ES 4.5 Duct clothes dryers to outside Criteria All clothes dryers must be ducted to the outside.